hyperfiddle/hyperfiddle.github.io/pages/Electric FAQ.md

 		- safeguarding against common type errors - coming asap
 	- build times are slow
 		- no incremental builds yet - coming asap
+			- work around by commenting out parts of your app that you aren't actively developing
+				- Electric currently performs a full-program analysis with each
+			- also use a fast computer
 - Tailwind
 - Beginner FAQ
   title:: Electric FAQ